dasch-swiss/dsp-ui-lib/docs/how-to-contribute/design-documentation.md

 - `AdvancedSearchComponent`: Main form: Reset and submit buttons, buttons to add and remove properties.
   - `SelectOntologyComponent`: Select an ontology from a list.
+  - `ResourceAndPropertySelectionComponent`: Parent component that contains `SelectResourceClassComponent` and `SelectPropertyComponent` for recursive reuse.
     - `SelectResourceClassComponent`: Select a resource class from a list.
     - `SelectPropertyComponent`: Select a property from a list.
         - `SpecifyPropertyValueComponent`: Specify a comparison operator and a value for a chosen property.
           - `SearchBooleanValueComponent`: Specify a Boolean value.
           - `SearchDateValueComponent`: Specify a date value.
           - `SearchDecimalValueComponent`: Specify a decimal value.
           - `SearchIntegerValueComponent`: Specify an integer value.
           - `SearchLinkValueComponent`: Specify the target of a link property.
           - `SearchListValueComponent`: Specify a list value.
             - `SearchDisplayListComponent`: Displays the children of a list node recursively.
           - `TextValueComponent`: Specify a text value.
           - `UriValueComponent`: Specify a URI value.

 #### Component Interaction